 - Lastly, you’ll multiply this by the number of leads you need for your revenue goals.
 This will tell you exactly how many website visitors you need in order to yield a certain amount of revenue.

 This might sound difficult, but don’t go anywhere—it’s much easier than it sounds.
 Below, we walk you step-by-step through the process.

-Need help with the calculations?
-Our free Inbound Marketing ROI Calculator will allow you to play around with different traffic levels to see what you need to do to get where you want to be.
+If you need some help with the calculations, check out our free Inbound Marketing ROI Calculator to play around with different traffic levels to see what you need to do to get where you want to be.

 How to Calculate Website Traffic Goals